evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ## Drivetrain

 Tesla Model S Plaid has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
-The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 117 mm, and the maximum is 158 mm.